 Saint Peter's Church in Riga was built in 1209 and enlarged in the 15th century.
 Its current tower was completed in 1746 and restored in 1973 when an elevator was installed.
 People can now view Riga from a height of about 72 m (236 ft).

 A closer view of the Saint Peter's Church steeple in Riga.

 A side view of Saint Peter's Church in Riga.

-The bells in the forground were originally cast in the 13th century, but were remounted on the roof of the Riga City Council (Town Hall) building in the late 20th century.
+The bells in the foreground were originally cast in the 13th century but were remounted on the roof of the Riga City Council (Town Hall) building in the late 20th century.
 The modern carillon forms a striking contrast to the Town Hall's 18th century clock tower.
 The bells chime every hour on the hour.